jawhra1234/Fashion_AI_Assistant/README.md

 - Converts RGB values into a named color
 - Guesses garment type from aspect ratio
+- Returns structured item metadata this is replaced with
+### `backend/vision/vision_model.py`

+- Receives uploaded clothing image bytes.
+- Preprocesses the image for multimodal inference.
+- Uses the **LLaVA** vision-language model via **Ollama**.
+- Analyzes the garment using image understanding.
+- Extracts structured attributes such as clothing type, color, pattern, material, and style.
-- Returns structured item metadata
+- Returns structured item metadata for downstream recommendation and RAG components.
 ### `backend/rag/ingest.py`
 - Reads `rules.txt`
 - Splits content into individual rules